The Complete List of 81 Teacher Discounts

 - Office Depot/Office Max

-The free Office Depot Star Teacher Program offers educators a number of special discounts and rewards.
-In addition to 10% in rewards points on select purchases, members also have exclusive access to special events and sales throughout the year.
-Remember to select 'Teacher' as the membership type when enrolling in the program.
+The free Office Depot/Office Max Rewards Program offers a number of special discounts and rewards.
+Enjoy rewards points on select purchases, members also have exclusive access to special events and sales throughout the year.

 - FedEx Office